iagon-tech/proof-of-burn-cardano/tx_article.md

 Since we can't use the wallet REST API for all tasks yet, we need a lot of key/address files to be passed to `cardano-cli`.

-Firs we create the root private key, for which we need the recovery phrase:
+First we create the root private key, for which we need the recovery phrase:

 ```sh
 echo "<recovery-phrase>" |